shinewsun/shinewsun.github.io/index.md

 <img src="/assets/shine_sun_headshot.jpg" alt="Portrait" width="200px" align="right" style="margin: 20px"/>
 # About Me

 I graduated from the University of Washington in December 2020 with a B.S. in Mathematics.
+My favorite subject was topology.

 I'm always passionate about learning new things and teaching others.
+I also love making things with my own hands and solving problems with other people.
+I'm not satisfied with a product until it exceeds the client's expectations.

 I'm looking to work as a software engineer in the Seattle area.
 A few languages I'm proficient in:
 - Ruby